ethan-chang-nmc/code.practice/README.md

 # code.practice
 <b>Ethan Chang</b><br>

-This repository is being used to practice new languages.
+This repository is being used to practice and review coding languages.